educoreai-lotus/RAG/WHAT_MICROSERVICES_NEED_TO_DO.md

 ### Q: Do I need to update my code when RAG adds new features?
 **A:** **NO!** As long as you've embedded `bot.js` correctly, all updates happen automatically.
 You only need to update your code if you want to use new initialization options or features.

+### Q: What's the difference between SUPPORT mode and CHAT mode?
+**A:**
+- **SUPPORT mode** (`"ASSESSMENT"` or `"DEVLAB"`): Messages are forwarded to your microservice's own API.
+Use this when you need microservice-specific functionality.
+- **CHAT mode** (any other microservice name): Messages are processed by RAG (Retrieval-Augmented Generation) for general knowledge base Q&A. Use this for general chat functionality.

+The chatbot automatically detects which mode to use based on the `microservice` parameter - you don't need to configure anything!

+### Q: Can I use SUPPORT mode for my microservice?
+**A:** SUPPORT mode is currently only available for `"ASSESSMENT"` and `"DEVLAB"`.
+All other microservices automatically use CHAT mode (RAG).
+If you need SUPPORT mode for your microservice, contact the RAG team.

 ---